Model year

-The model year (sometimes abbreviated "MY") is a method of describing the version of a product which has been produced over multiple years.
+The model year (sometimes abbreviated as MY) is a method of describing the version of a product which has been produced over multiple years.
 The model year may or may not be the same as the calendar year in which the product was manufactured.

 Automobiles

 United States and Canada

 Automobiles in the United States and Canada are identified and regulated by model year, whereas other markets use production date (month/year) to identify specific vehicles, and model codes in place of the "year" (model year) in the North American make-model-year identifier.

-In technical documents generated within the auto industry and its regulating agencies such as the U.S. National Highway Traffic Safety Administration and United States Environmental Protection Agency and Transport Canada and Environment Canada, the letters "MY" often precede the year (as in "MY2019" or "MY93").
+In technical documents generated within the auto industry and its regulating agencies such as the U.S. National Highway Traffic Safety Administration and United States Environmental Protection Agency and Transport Canada and Environment Canada, the letters MY often precede the year (as in MY2019 or MY93).
 Even without this prefix, however, in the North American context it is usually the model year rather than the vehicle's calendar year of production that is being referred to.

 The new model year typically begins in August to September of the preceding calendar year, though can be as early as February, such being the case for the fourth generation 2022 Acura MDX, which started production in January 2021.
 This was partly due to the advertising of a new model being coordinated with the launch of the new television season in late September, because of the heavy dependence between television to offer products from automakers to advertise, and the car companies to launch their new models at a high-profile time of year.
 Imported cars use the model year convention in the U.S. and Canada, even when this system is not used for the same cars when sold in other countries.

 The concept of yearly styling updates (a practice adopted from the fashion industry) was introduced to General Motors' range of cars by Alfred P. Sloan in the 1920s.
 This was an early form of planned obsolescence in the car industry, where yearly styling changes meant consumers could easily discern a car's newness, or lack of it.
 Other major changes to the model range usually coincided with the launch of the new model year., for example the 1928 model year of the Ford Model A began production in October 1927 and the 1955 model year of the Ford Thunderbird began production in September 1954.

 Model year followed with calendar year until the mid 1930s until then president Franklin D. Roosevelt signed an executive order to release vehicle model years in the fall of the preceding year in order to standardize employment in the automotive industry.
 The practice of beginning production of next year's model before the end of the year has become a long-standing tradition in America.